 After exhausting all accumulated state leave, a professional employee shall be granted 20 days of extended sick leave to be used only for personal illness or disability, including pregnancy-related disability.
+A written request for extended sick leave must be accompanied by medical certification of the illness or injury.
 The daily rate of pay of a substitute shall be deducted for each day of extended sick leave taken, whether or not a substitute is employed.